-- A dynamic place to work - A diverse, ambitious and inspirational student body - A highly skilled, professional and inspirational staff - Supportive, friendly and sociable staff. - An aspirational community of local families - A comfortable and well-resourced working environment - Substantial supportive staff structure allowing teachers to teach - Excellent facilities - Excellent in-school career advancement opportunities - Comprehensive Professional Development and training opportunities - Free fitness suite membership - Staff well-being service (Education Support Partnership's Employee Assistance Programme) and - a dedicated member of the Senior Team for staff well-being - Medical suite staffed by a qualified nurse - Free annual flu vaccinations - Excellent student support systems which promote excellent behaviour - A programme of staff social events - A very supportive Senior Leadership Team - Competitive Outer London pay scales - Excellent holidays - Generous pension scheme - Option of a school place for children of staff (after 2 years' service, unless a skills shortage area) - A very supportive Governing Board - A thriving extra-curricular activities and trips programme - On site catering facilities - Excellent public transport links (National Rail, London Underground and TfL bus routes) - Local shops within walking distance - An Ofsted rating of 'Outstanding' in all categories (May 2012) - Well above average progress scores at both GCSE and A Level (top 3% nationally for progress and top 6% for attainment DfE 2022) - The opportunity to teach across all key stages (3 to 5) - Over 1600 applications each year for a school place in Year 7 - A financially secure, well-resourced school
+- A dynamic place to work - A supportive environment encouraging your creativity, personal development and leadership skills. - A diverse, ambitious and inspirational student body - A highly skilled, professional and inspirational staff - Supportive, friendly and sociable staff - Friendly and sociable staff. - An aspirational community of local families - A comfortable and well-resourced working environment - Substantial support staff structure enabling teachers to teach and students to learn - Excellent in-school career advancement opportunities - Comprehensive Professional Development and training opportunities - Free fitness suite membership - Staff well-being service (Employee Assistance Programme for both you and your immediate family) and a dedicated member of the Senior Team for staff well-being - Medical suite staffed by a qualified nursing sister and welfare assistant - Free annual flu vaccinations - Excellent student support systems which promote excellent behaviour - A programme of staff social events - A supportive Senior Leadership Team - Competitive Outer London pay scales - Excellent holidays - Longer October half term break with an additional 2 days holiday - 3 extra days without students at the end of summer term to support staff to complete the academic year - Long service award (£400 tax free payment) - Bike to work scheme - Generous leave of absence policy - Generous pension scheme - Priority admission for children of staff (after 2 years' service, unless a skills shortage area) - A supportive Governing Board - A thriving extra-curricular activities and trips programme - On site catering facilities - Excellent public transport links (National Rail, London Underground and TfL bus routes) - Local shops within walking distance - An Ofsted rating of 'Outstanding' in all categories (Nov 2023) - Well above average progress scores at both GCSE and A Level

+- The opportunity to teach across all Key Stages (3 to 5) - Over 1600 applications each year for a school place in Year 7 - A financially secure, well-resourced school - Summer Induction days for all teaching staff before starting work - High potential for career progression

 Nower Hill is a very happy yet hardworking school.
-We are here to ensure that every student achieves and experiences as much as possible during their journey with us.
-We want our students to enjoy their education so that they value learning and can look back in later years with warmth and fondness on their time at Nower Hill.
+We are here to ensure that every student achieves and experiences as much as possible during their journey with us; we want our students to enjoy their education so that they value learning and can look back in later years with warmth on their time at Nower Hill.
 We strive to ensure our students are as well prepared as possible for the next stage in their life; articulate, ambitious young people with the strength of character and the confidence to compete in a highly competitive world.

 We are a school with a growth mindset and we welcome colleagues who share our view that every child has the potential to get the very top grades; we reject the concept of fixed intelligence.
 We demand and achieve high standards in all areas of school life within a disciplined, secure, caring and stimulating environment.
 We value and praise the successes of our students and staff.
 The school is held in high esteem by the local community and, as a consequence, is very popular and heavily oversubscribed.
 Alongside academic excellence, we place a strong emphasis on impeccable manners, articulacy, excellent behaviour, smartness of appearance, hard work and most importantly, kindness.

-Our 250 teaching and support staff are a pleasure to work with.
+Our 240 teaching and support staff are a pleasure to work with.
 They are highly skilled, professional and inspirational.
 Candidates visiting the school invariably comment on how welcoming and friendly they find the school during their day with us and new members of staff are well supported by their colleagues, making transition to their new environment that much easier.
-Team spirit is high, whether that be faculty teams, Year teams of tutors, Education Support Staff teams, the Senior Leadership Team or the whole staff team.
+Team spirit is high, whether that be faculty teams, Year teams, Education Support Staff teams, the Senior Leadership Team or the whole staff team.